fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: New filter `fc_checkout_update_before_unload` to let developers control whether the checkout page should prevent users from leaving when there are unsaved changes.
 * Added: Compatibility with plugin Flexible Shipping.
 * Fixed: Position for the hook `woocommerce_after_shipping_rate` to be displayed inside the shipping method `<label>` element.
 * Fixed: Prevent fatal errors when using the Plugin Organizer or similar plugins.
 Also checks if the function `WC` is available before before loading the plugin features.